China's Xi stamps authority on party with Bo verdict

 "This case had little to do with corruption.
 It's a political case," said Zhang Ming, a professor at Renmin University in Beijing.

-(Additional reporting by John Ruwitch in Shanghai, Joseph Campbell and Beijing Newsroom; Writing by Ben Blanchard.
+(Additional reporting by Joseph Campbell and Beijing Newsroom; Writing by Ben Blanchard.
 Editing by Dean Yates)